varmasaurav/retail-manager/README.md

 # retail-manager
-This rest web service is built with spring boot
+This rest web service is built with spring boot.
+It allows you to
+- Add a shop details along with its location
+- Find the nearest shop given a location

 ## Dependencies